chinapedia/wikipedia.abstract.en/Page/Bengal.md

 Geographic distinctions

-Bengal,_Asia.jpg

 North Bengal

-Kalimpong_28.jpg and Darjeeling district of West Bengal | alt=]] North Bengal is a term used for the north-western part of Bangladesh and northern part of West Bengal.
+and Darjeeling district of West Bengal | alt=]] North Bengal is a term used for the north-western part of Bangladesh and northern part of West Bengal.
 The Bangladeshi part comprises Rajshahi Division and Rangpur Division.
 Generally, it is the area lying west of Jamuna River and north of Padma River, and includes the Barind Tract.
 Politically, West Bengal's part comprises Jalpaiguri Division (Alipurduar, Cooch Behar, Darjeeling, Jalpaiguri, North Dinajpur, South Dinajpur and Malda) together and Bihar's parts include Kishanganj district.
 Darjeeling Hills are also part of North Bengal.
 Although only people of Jaipaiguri, Alipurduar and Cooch Behar identifies themselves as North Bengali.
 North Bengal is divided into Terai and Dooars regions.
 North Bengal is also noted for its rich cultural heritage, including two UNESCO World Heritage Sites.
 Aside from the Bengali majority, North Bengal is home to many other communities including Nepalis, Santhal people, Lepchas and Rajbongshis.

 Northeast Bengal

-Madhabkunda_waterfall_(1).JPG|alt=]] Northeast Bengal[45] refers to the Sylhet region, comprising Sylhet Division of Bangladesh and the Barak Valley in the Indian state of Assam.
+|alt=]] Northeast Bengal[45] refers to the Sylhet region, comprising Sylhet Division of Bangladesh and the Barak Valley in the Indian state of Assam.
 The region is noted for its distinctive fertile highland terrain, extensive tea plantations, rainforests and wetlands.
 The Surma and Barak rivers are the geographic markers of the area.
 The city of Sylhet is its largest urban center, and the region is known for its unique dialect.
 The ancient name of the region is Srihatta.[46]
 The region was ruled by the Kamarupa and Harikela kingdoms as well as the Bengal Sultanate.
 It later became a district of the Mughal Empire.
 Alongside the predominant Bengali population resides a small Bishnupriya Manipuri, Khasia and other tribal minorities.[47]

 The region is the crossroads of Bengal and northeast India.